stavrostzagadouris/stavrossolutions/src/routes/articles/kali.md

 The *-it* flag means you want an interactive terminal to pop up as well.
 Docker will let you run images in the background.
 Here we're specifying that we want to hop right into it when it's done.

 *kalilinux/kali-rolling* is the name of the image.

 */bin/bash* is the command to execute once powered up, which is just the terminal for Kali in this case.

 ## 5. Load it up with tools

-This image does not include all the tools Kali normally does, instead expecting you to personalize it and fatten it up with whatever you want.
+This image does not include all the tools Kali normally does, instead expecting you to personalize it and pick and choose what you want to add.

 In my case, I just want everything, sooooo, lets update the package manager, and then install the standard Kali suite.